 Giels points out that the entire adventure is a ruse so he can embarrass Erikal into turning around, which would have them return in plenty of time for Giels's rehearsal.

 But Giels is thwarted when his friends suggest Salihandron, the death escort, created the recorded message.
 Giels didn't think about Salihandron.
 That god is the one exception to the rule that immortals cannot talk to mortals directly, as the god talks to those about to die.
-This is a frightening idea, but Giels's friends believe the device contains a spirit or ghost, and Salihandron is seeking their help to bring it to the cave.
+This is a frightening idea, but Giels's friends believe Salihandron is seeking their help to bring a ghost in the machine to the cave.

-They arrive at the cave and, to Giels's terror, Erikal decides to test his miraculous vehicle by flying into the sacred cavern.
-Entering is supposedly impossible for the living as it is a passage to the Underworld, the land of the dead.
+Instead of turning around, however, Erikal decides to test his miraculous vehicle by flying into the sacred cavern, even though entering is supposedly impossible for the living as it is a passage to the Underworld, the land of the dead.

-They end up in a giant metal tunnel that seems to push Erikal's vehicle ever deeper.
-The group is both amazed and terrified.
+They push through the wind to everyone's terror and end up in a giant metal tunnel that seems to draw Erikal's vehicle ever deeper.
 Just as they figure out how to turn around, they find a small, empty room where every surface is yellow.
 Giels finds his bravery.
 And, being that yellow is the most sacred color in the Deo, he and his friends interpret it as a sign to explore.
 A door in the room leads to a vast open space defined only by mechwork: pipes, latticework, and machinery—like the bowels of a great machine.

 Giels realizes the Underworld doesn’t match their mythology.
-Yet, he grows ever more terrified since he believes they’d found the Maze of Azer, where, according to lore, a devil, The Guardian, dwells.
+Yet, he believes they’d found the Maze of Azer, where, according to lore, a devil, The Guardian, dwells.
 The beast's only purpose is to prevent mortals from entering the land of the dead.
 At worst, it will destroy a person's soul.
 At best, it will turn a person mad.

 It is then a great, threatening winged beast appears—the Guardian, as Giels feared.
 It attacks, but a wingless and windowless flying craft shows up, shooting at the beast, and the devil retreats.
 As Giels flees, he hears a god-like voice in his head telling him that he’s needed in the Underworld.